Introduction to MySQL Clustered Index

 How does Clustered Index work in MySQL?

-- Also, if the InnoDB table contains no Primary Key or any UNIQUE key index, then MySQL will internally produce a concealed clustered index as GEN_CLUST_INDEX on a fake column that consists the row ID values.
+- Also, if the InnoDB table contains no Primary Key or any UNIQUE key index, MySQL will internally produce a concealed clustered index as GEN_CLUST_INDEX on a fake column that consists of the row ID values.
 Therefore, we can say that each database InnoDB table contains only a single clustered index always.

 Benefits: